History of the Catholic Church in France: Post-war France and the Second Vatican Council

 Post-war France is a country with deeply rooted and widespread Catholic values and beliefs.
 The revival and dynamics of the faith are seen in the festivities around the 100th anniversary of the Lourdes apparitions, which attract over 2 million persons annually.
 However, scandals in the Church and the new wave of existentialist intellectuals reject their bourgeois and Catholic heritage, with leading figures such as Jean-Paul Sartre and Simone de Beauvoir.

 The Second Vatican Council introduced new energy in a rigidly structured Church.
 But the tensions between progressives, liberals and traditionalists led to break-ups in the Church.
-On one side, the temptation of Marxism had brought some priests to join the class struggle; but on 1 March 1954, an ultimatum was given to worker priests to quit their jobs.
+On one side, the temptation of Marxism had brought some priests to join the class struggle, but on 1 March 1954, an ultimatum was given to worker priests to quit their jobs.
 On the other side, many traditionalists feared that the change brought about by the council could whittle down the substance of the faith.
 Some followed the lead of Monseigneur Lefebvre to stick to pre-Council ways.
 In 1970, Marcel-François Lefebvre founded the Society of St. Pius X (SSPX), a traditionalist Catholic priestly society.
 In 1988, against the orders of Pope John Paul II, he consecrated four bishops to continue his work with the SSPX.
 The Holy See immediately declared that he and the other bishops who had participated in the ceremony had incurred automatic excommunication under Catholic canon law.
 Lefebvre's supporters disputed the excommunication.
 In 2009, the Holy See lifted it for the four surviving bishops.
-However other splinter groups of French Traditionalist Catholics such as Fraternite Notre Dame continue to expand.
+However, other splinter groups of French Traditionalist Catholics, such as Fraternite Notre Dame, continue to expand.

-During the 1960s, all the curves started a brutal and enduring curve downward.
-This drop was caused by the loss of credibility in the structures where authority had an important role, the sexual revolution in the wake of May 68 which marginalized celibacy, the revolution in entertainments which put worship in competition with other more attractive occupations, and the general effects of consumerism and relativism.
+During the 1960s, all the curves started a brutal and enduring downward curve.
+This drop was caused by the loss of credibility in the structures where authority had an important role, the sexual revolution in the wake of May 68, which marginalized celibacy, the revolution in entertainment which put worship in competition with other more attractive occupations, and the general effects of consumerism and relativism.
 In this context, young people were the first to leave the Catholic Church.